-Earn 2, 3, or 4 credits for teaching reading skills to children in kindergarten through second grade in Detroit Public Schools.
+The most popular Honors College service-learning course, the Detroit Fellows Tutoring Project will allow you to earn 2, 3 or 4 credits for teaching reading skills to children in kindergarten through second grade in Detroit Public Schools.
 This opportunity is open to all WSU undergraduate students.

 - Attend a training workshop on teaching basic reading skills

-- Tutor in schools between 3 and 7 hours a week for one semester
+- Tutor in schools three to seven hours a week for one semester

 - Attend seminars with fellow tutors and the project facilitator

 - Complete several writing assignments about your experience

 - Detroit Fellows work three (earns 2 credits), five (earns 3 credits) or seven (earns 4 credits) hours per week at their assigned school.
 The schedule is established by you based on your availability and the number of credits for which you sign up.
 Tutors work during regularly scheduled school hours: 7:30 a.m.-3:30 p.m.